meshapi/grpc-api-gateway/docs/reference/grpc/streaming.md

 #### Important Note for HTTP 1.1

 !!! warning
+!!! warning
-    When not used over HTTP/2, SSE suffers from a limitation to the maximum number of open connections, which can be especially painful when opening multiple tabs, as the limit is per browser and is set to a very low number (6).
+    When not used over HTTP/2, SSE is limited by the maximum number of open connections, which can be particularly problematic when opening multiple tabs.
+This limit is set to a very low number (6) per browser.

-    The issue has been marked as "Won't fix" in Chrome and Firefox.
-This limit is per browser + domain, which means that you can open 6 SSE connections across all of the tabs to www.example1.com and another 6 SSE connections to www.example2.com (per Stackoverflow).
+    This issue has been marked as "Won't fix" in both Chrome and Firefox.
+The limit is per browser and domain, meaning you can open 6 SSE connections across all tabs to www.example1.com and another 6 SSE connections to www.example2.com.

-    When using HTTP/2, the maximum number of simultaneous HTTP streams is negotiated between the server and the client (defaults to 100).
+    When using HTTP/2, the maximum number of simultaneous HTTP streams is negotiated between the server and the client, with a default of 100.

 #### Error Handling

-If an error is returned by the server, that error gets handled using the `SSEErrorHandlerFunc` and the connection will be closed.
-If you would like to communicate errors without closing the connection, include that error structure into your proto response messages.
+If an error is returned by the server, it is handled using the `SSEErrorHandlerFunc`, and the connection will be closed.
+To communicate errors without closing the connection, include the error structure in your proto response messages.

-By default, the error received from the server gets marshaled and sent to the client.
-To customize this behavior and use your own error handler for SSE connections, use `WithSSEErrorHandler` option:
+By default, the error received from the server is marshaled and sent to the client.
+To customize this behavior and use your own error handler for SSE connections, use the `WithSSEErrorHandler` option:

 ```go
 gateway.NewServeMux(gateway.WithSSEErrorHandler(myCustomErrorHandler))